inkuringu-ika/soundcloud_dl/README.txt

 How to use
 --------------------------------------------------
-Execute soundcloud_dl.py and enter the URL to start downloading.
+Execute soundcloud_dl.py or soundcloud_dl.exe and enter the URL to start downloading.

 option
 --------------------------------------------------